 Create the API Integration Object¶

-Open up (if you haven’t already) a Snowflake session, typically a Snowflake web interface session.
+Open a Snowflake session, typically a Snowflake web interface session.

 Use a Snowflake role with ACCOUNTADMIN privileges or the CREATE INTEGRATION privilege, for example: